-Return = Net income - Preferred dividends
+Return = Net income - Preferred dividends on equity Average common stockholders' equity

 If a company's return on assets is greater than the interest on its debt, the return on equity will be greater than the return on assets.
 Borrowing money to finance assets is called leverage.
 Leverage used during good economic times produces high returns for stockholders.
 A higher return on equity than return on assets also indicates favorable leverage.
 The higher the rate of return on common stockholders' equity, the more successful the company.